-Guidance on social distancing for everyone in Wales and protecting older people and vulnerable adults.
+Guidance on social distancing for everyone in Wales.

 Background and scope of guidance

-This guidance is for everyone, including children.
-It advises on social distancing measures we should all be taking to reduce social interaction between people in order to reduce the transmission of coronavirus (COVID-19).
-It is intended for use in situations where people are living in their own homes, with or without additional support from friends, family and carers.
+This guidance is for everyone in Wales, including children (see relevant section on children below).
+It advises on social and physical distancing measures we should all be taking to reduce the transmission of COVID-19.
+It is intended for use in situations where people are visiting indoor places (such as shops), outdoors in busy places, and/or mixing with other people they don’t usually mix with.
 If you live in a residential care setting - guidance is available at residential care setting.

-We are advising those who are at increased risk of severe illness from coronavirus (COVID-19) to be particularly stringent in following social distancing measures.
-This group includes those who are:
+We are advising those who are extremely vulnerable (formerly shielding) and also those at increased risk of severe illness from coronavirus (COVID-19) to continue to follow social and physical distancing measures carefully.

 What is social distancing?

 Social distancing means keeping a distance between yourself and other people.
 This helps reduce the transmission of COVID-19.
 In Wales the distance for social distancing indoors is generally set at 2 metres, although it may be less in some circumstances.
 There is no legal requirement for social distancing outdoors.